BulsonJ/BulsonJ/README.md

 - 👋 Hi, I’m @BulsonJ, Jack Bulson
-- 👀 I’m interested in Video Game Programming & Development
+- 👀 I’m a Gameplay Programmer
-- 🌱 I’m currently programming in C++/C#
+- 🌱 I’m experienced in C++ & Unreal Engine
-- ☀️ I'm currently investigating Graphics/Rendering programming
+- ☀️ I like to learn about rendering & graphics programming
 - 📫 You can reach me at jacktbulson@gmail.com